Powering the Future

 Working with governments to show how renewable energy development can grow economies while reducing carbon emissions.

 We already have the tools to tackle climate change.
 Now we need to use them—and quickly.
 The Nature Conservancy is delivering nature-based solutions to remove carbon from the atmosphere, such as planting trees, restoring wetlands and building carbon storage into agricultural best practices.
 At the same time, we are growing clean energy by working with governments to show how renewable energy development can grow economies while reducing carbon emissions.

 In 2019, Maryland passed one of the most ambitious renewable energy policies of any state in the country in the form of the Clean Energy Jobs Act.
 The legislation brings Maryland to the forefront of states that are using policy to accelerate the investment in a green economy.

 TNC played a critical role in getting this bill passed; now the real work begins.
 With a legacy rooted in protecting ecologically significant land and water, we are working to accelerate renewable energy projects on marginal lands so that renewable development does not impact healthy and productive ecosystems.

 In 2020 we will work closely with elected officials and industry stakeholders to develop the processes and policies that will accelerate renewable energy projects in the places that will have the lowest environmental impact.

 Listening to Stakeholders

-In communities across Maryland, conflicts between solar energy development and other land uses, particularly agriculture, have arisen.
-However, these conflicts can be greatly reduced, if not avoided entirely, with better targeting of solar energy development towards areas that are not highly valued for other land uses.
+However, in communities across Maryland, conflicts between solar energy development and other land uses, particularly agriculture, have arisen.
+These conflicts can be greatly reduced, if not avoided entirely, with better targeting of solar energy development towards areas that are not highly valued for other land uses.

 TNC held three facilitated listening sessions in Frederick, Annapolis and Salisbury in October and November 2018.
 We invited representatives from key constituencies and sectors that are involved in and/or impacted by renewable energy development.